 Reading is very important for children.
 We wish for all children to enjoy reading and to become fluent readers.
 To encourage this, please take time to read with your child for at least five minutes each day and log this in their reading diary.
 If children read at least three times a week, they will be rewarded with Snape Wood Pride Points.
 When the children read 10, 20, 30, 50 books, they are rewarded with a certificate.
 Therefore could you please ensure your child brings their reading diary and book to school every day so we can give them these rewards and move them through the reading stages.

-We will let you know when Class One has PE when we have more information.
+Class One has PE on Tuesday and Friday.
 Please ensure your child brings a labelled kit with black plimsolls or trainers on our PE days.
 Please also remove any earrings on these days for your child’s safety.

 In each class, there is a traffic light system for behaviour.
 Every child begins the day on Green.
 If a child breaks a school rule, they are asked to think about their behaviour and are given a warning.
 If the child does not change their behaviour, they are moved down to an orange.
 If their behaviour is still not improved, they are moved down to a red.
 The child is given chance to move back up the traffic light system and we support the children in trying to work their way to a green.
 However, if the child’s behaviour does not change when they are on red, they are sent to another class for the remainder of that lesson.